 A: Yes.
-The kiosk and sign-in/sign-out sheets help the District track volunteer involvement, keep students safe and provide proof you were in the school at certain times if you are injured while volunteering and file a Worker's Compensation claim through the District.
+The sign-in/sign-out sheets help us track volunteer involvement, keep students safe and provide proof you were in the school at certain times if you are injured while volunteering and file a Worker's Compensation claim through the District.